daggerhart/pickens/README.md

 #### Find the appropriate content & load it

-External Route | Internal Route | Description
+Alias | Internal Route | Description
 ---|---|---
 `/<collection-slug>` | `/collection/<collection-slug>` |  Serve a <setting> amount of a collection `/<page-slug>` | `/page/<page-slug>` | Serve a single page